kylescotshank/IntroToNCBIandBLAST/README.md

 ##CHALLENGE 2

-  1. What is the score, in bits, of the first alignment returned (Should be: "Carica papaya DNA, contig: p981&p982amplicon, strain: PRSV-YK")
+  1. What is the score, in bits, of the first alignment returned (The Sequence ID is LC073703.1)
-  2. What are the starting and ending coordinates of the subject strain of the alignment above?
+  2. What are the starting and ending coordinates of the subject sequence of the alignment above?

 ***